swaptacular/swpt_accounts/protocol.rst

 creation_date : date
    The date on which the removed account was created.

-account_identity : string
-   A string which (along with ``debtor_id``) globally identifies the removed account.
-Different server implementations may use different formats for this string.
-Note that ``creditor_id`` is an ID which is recognizable only by the system that created the account.
-This identifier (along with ``debtor_id``), on the other hand, MUST provide enough information to globally identify the removed account (an IBAN for example).

 ts : date-time
    The moment at which this message was sent (the message's timestamp).